 6. Native succulent garden ideas

-The benefit of using native succulents is that they will usually establish themselves more quickly and they also work very harmoniously with other native plants.
-Here, a beautiful front garden has been put together with contrasting textures and a rainbow of colours using natives like kangaroo paw, colourful grasses and a few sculptural plants.
+The benefit of using native succulents is that they will usually establish themselves more quickly.
+They also work very harmoniously with other native plants.
+You can put together a beautiful native succulent front garden with contrasting textures and a rainbow of colours.
+Think kangaroo paw, colourful grasses and a few sculptural plants.

 Knowing what will work in your garden, due to sunlight, climate and access to water can be a little tricky.
 You can either get help from your local nursery, or from a landscaper in your area.